MyTurnyet/spftware-as-craft-blog/content/adhd/adhd-career-ceiling.md

 **For leaders**: Create paths where technical excellence is rewarded without requiring people to become architects or managers.
 Recognize that a master craftsperson is providing immense value.

-### Other Valid Paths

-The list doesn't end here.
-Consider:

-- The serial hobbyist who brings fresh ideas from outside tech into their work
-- The technical writer or educator who teaches rather than builds
-- The part-time developer who prioritizes other life commitments and projects
-- The contractor or freelancer who controls their own schedule and variety
+### And Many More

+These five patterns are starting points, not an exhaustive list.
+I've also seen ADHD developers thrive as technical writers and educators (teaching rather than building), as contractors and freelancers (controlling their own schedule and variety), and as part-time developers who intentionally prioritize other life commitments.
+Some are serial hobbyists who bring fresh ideas from outside tech into their development work.

-**The key point**: There are many ways to have a successful career in software.
-The traditional ladder is just one option.
+The key point: there are many ways to have a successful career in software.
+The traditional ladder is just one option, and often not the best one for ADHD developers.

 ## Making Alternative Paths Real